-.
-Clamp Ground Cable to bare metal on the workpiece near the weld area, or to metal work bench where the workpiece is clamped.
+3. Clamp Ground Cable to bare metal on the workpiece near the weld area, or to metal work bench where the workpiece is clamped.

-Set the Wire Speed and Voltage Knobs to the desired settings.
-Refer to the Settings Chart on the inside of the Welder door.
+- 4. Set the Wire Speed Dial and the Current Switches to the desired settings. - Refer to the chart on the welder or the chart on the previous page.